bugbountydegen/bitcoin-opcodes/README.md

 # Script

 Bitcoin Script language is used to validate Bitcoin transactions.
 The spender must provide:
 * `scriptPubKey`: One or more public keys and the OPCODES to validate them.
-Is the output of the previously unspent (available) transaction.
+Is the output of the previously unspent (available) transaction. ( ~to )
 * `scriptSig`: Signature to prove ownership.
-Is the input of the spending transaction.
+Is the input of the spending transaction. ( ~from )

 A transaction is valid if no errors are triggered and the top stack item is True (non-zero) when the script exits.